 You have all heard the story: big-city girl moves to small town and lives happily ever after.
 That’s not the forever-after Angel Delaight found when she moved to Whistle Stop, Minnesota.
 First her realtor is found dead in her new house, which is also rumored to be haunted.
 Then homeless animals began showing up at her door, along with a bevy of townspeople who seem to know what she is doing at all times.
 Not to mention a secret journal turning up during renovation, revealing more secrets hidden in this small community.

 Will those secrets from the past put Angel’s life and those of her friends and family in danger?
 When the big-city girl meets a small town, it can be murder.

 Enter a rafflecopter for your chance to win a print copy of A Small Town Can Be #Murder.

 About the Author

-Click here to follow the tour for reviews, interviews and more.
+Click here to follow the tour for reviews, guest posts and more.